arkhitech/redmine_time_invoices/README.md

 You should now be able to see the plugin list in Administration -> Plugins

 Setup Cron
-Go to redmine_time_invoices plugins directory and `wheneverize` the downloaded plugin directory.
+Go to redmine_time_invoices plugins directory and `wheneverize` the redmine_time_invoices plugin directory.
-Open config directory and and edit schedule.rb
+Open config directory and edit schedule.rb

 for example:

 	set :environment, "production"
-	every 15.minutes do
-	rake "redmine_update_reminder:send_reminders"
+        every 1.month, :at=> 'end of the month at 11pm' do rake "redmine_time_invoices:generate_invoices"
         end

-This will check for all issues that have not been updated in the specified duration from current time and send them an email.
-These issues will be checked every 15 minutes and will be sent emails till they are updated.
+This will generate a time invoice one hour before the end of month, which generates time invoices for all projects in which time invoice plugin is enabled.

 Check whenever gems documentation for detailed description of its working.